Browse all 35 theories about God's existence

 God is defined as the greatest conceivable being.
 A being that exists in reality is greater than one that exists only in the mind.
 Therefore, God must exist in reality.

-If advanced civilizations can create conscious simulations, we are statistically likely to be inside one.
-The simulator would function as a god-like creator of our reality.
+If advanced civilizations can build conscious simulations, the math says we are probably inside one.
+The simulator would act as a god-like creator of our reality.

 The existence of beauty in nature, mathematics, and art seems to exceed what evolution requires.
 This surplus of beauty may point to a transcendent source such as God.

-Millions report tunnels of light, life reviews, and encounters with deceased relatives during clinical death.
-Are NDEs evidence of an afterlife - or products of a dying brain?
+Millions report tunnels of light, life reviews, and meeting deceased relatives during clinical death.
+Are NDEs evidence of an afterlife, or products of a dying brain?

 Even if God's existence is uncertain, betting on belief is rational because the potential gain (eternal life) vastly outweighs the potential loss (minor lifestyle changes).

-The bodily resurrection of Jesus is claimed to be the best explanation for the empty tomb, post-mortem appearances, and the explosive origin of Christianity.
-If true, it would strongly imply divine intervention.
+The bodily resurrection of Jesus is said to be the best explanation for the empty tomb, post-death appearances, and the sudden rise of Christianity.
+If true, it would strongly point to God.

-Reported miracles - events that defy natural law - are evidence of supernatural intervention.
-If even one genuine miracle has occurred, it confirms a supernatural agent exists.
+Reported miracles - events that break the laws of nature - are taken as evidence of a supernatural agent.
+If even one is genuine, something beyond nature exists.

 No theories match your search.